 Doodles Are Pack Animals

-Like we established earlier, Goldendoodles are very social and will form strong bonds with their “pack”.
-This is primarily a positive trait and a great reason to have them in pairs, but be sure you are committed and able to keep both animals together, because if one is suddenly gone (whether by choice, circumstance, or eventually death), your dog may struggle with depression and loneliness.
+As we established earlier, Goldendoodles are very social and will form strong bonds with their “pack.”
+This is primarily a positive trait and a great reason to have them in pairs, but be sure you are committed and able to keep both animals together because if one is suddenly gone (whether by choice, circumstance, or eventually death), your dog may struggle with depression and loneliness.

 This is something to consider when deciding whether to add a new puppy to a home with a senior dog.
 They will inevitably attach to one another, so think through expected timelines and determine whether or not the timing is right for your family.

 Getting two puppies at the same time means your dogs will grow up together and become dependent (to a great extent) on one another.
 This is positive in most instances, but when it comes to how they process being away from one another, try to think of any hiccups your schedule may cause to your Goldendoodle pair.